davart154/DTM-18/README.md

 - ThemeRepo Download
   - Download DTM-18 via. the `ThemeRepo` plugin, which will move it to the `Themes` folder on its own.

+### Vencord
+- Just copy and paste this link `https://raw.githubusercontent.com/davart154/DTM-18/main/dtm-18.theme.css` into the "Themes" option in Vencord's settings.

 ## Coming soon:
 - Redesigned Status Layout
 - finish desc.